VernierST/godirect-examples/javascript/readme.md

 The [gdx_getting_started_3.html](https://vernierst.github.io/godirect-examples/javascript/gdx_getting_started_3.html) example shows you how to use the library:
 - Connect to a Go Direct device over BLE
 - Provide the user with a prompt to select the active sensors
-- Provide the user with a prompt to set the measurement period
-- Collect a few measurements from the enabled sensors
+- Collect 15 measurements from the enabled sensors
 - Disconnect

 ## Example 4: Setting Defaults and Passing Arguments